Herbalife: Profiting From The Obesity Pandemic

 Valuation

-The world renowned investor, Warren Buffett, stated that valuation can be a subjective exercise: two analysts valuing a firm can come up with completely different figures.
+The world renowned investor Warren Buffett stated that valuation can be a subjective exercise: two analysts valuing a firm can come up with completely different figures.
 Therefore, one should not fixate on the exactitude of equity appraisal, because investing research is an imperfect science.
 All that being said, let's look at how much Herbalife is truly worth.
 As Herbalife is generating stable sales and cash flow, we chose Finbox assessment of $80.52 (which has 13.5% upsides).
 Likewise, the Wall Street analysts valued the firm at $85.25, thus indicating that the firm's true worth to be 20% higher than its market price.

 Source: Finbox